Manila and Bangkok are both gateways to tropical paradise, and exciting cities in their own right.

 It's truly vast: at 606 square miles, Bangkok covers even more territory than Los Angeles.

 The City of Manila proper is surprisingly small, so the whole Metro Manila region is a better comparison.
-Even so, all of Metro Manila, which is includes many small cities, is 239 square miles, or only about 40% of the area of Bangkok.
+Even so, all of Metro Manila, which includes many small cities, is 239 square miles, or only about 40% of the area of Bangkok.

 In terms of population, it's the opposite, as Metro Manila has more than half again the population of Bangkok.